Newest Little Monster? Lady Gaga Parties with John Travolta at Grammys Afterparty

 Lady Gaga might have just found her newest backup dancer.

-The “Million Reasons” singer, 30, danced the night away with John Travolta at Interscope’s Grammys afterparty on Sunday night.
+The “Million Reasons” singer, 30, danced the night away with John Travolta at Interscope’s Grammys afterparty on Sunday night at the h.wood Group’s new live music venue The Peppermint Club.
 The unlikely duo showed off their impressive moves as they hit the dance floor together.

-Gaga wore an edgy all-leather mini-dress with an asymmetrical neckline at the party, while Travolta kept his look classic in a sleek black tux.
+Gaga wore an edgy all-leather mini-dress with an asymmetrical neckline at the party (where Electric Sky Wine, Cîroc and Hennessy were served), while Travolta kept his look classic in a sleek black tux.
 Gaga was at the event with her new boyfriend, agent Christian Carino.

-However, the couple did not pose for photos together.
+Though the singer and Carino did not pose for photos together, a source at the bash tells PEOPLE the duo were very cozy together.
+“They were cuddling at the bar and showing off some PDA,” says the source.

 The singer appeared to be in good spirits at the afterparty, despite a performance with Metallica marred with technical difficulties earlier in the night.